-- Businessmen and civil servants engaged in weather-sensitive activities - University students in hydrometeorology - Professionals in hydrometeorology (an advanced training course)
+Businessmen and civil servants engaged in weather-sensitive activities;

+- 2. University students of hydrometeorology; - 3.
+Professionals in hydrometeorology (an advanced training course).

 During the preparation of all the educational materials, particular attention was paid to sections on modern IoT-based instrumentation for monitoring the local weather and microclimate, as well as to development of business processes taking into account local weather monitoring and nowcasting data.